 Group D: France, Australia, Denmark, Tunisia

 Who are the favourites to win World Cup 2022?

 For now, it is Brazil who are most commonly listed as favourites with odds of around 4/1, with their price shortening over recent months.

-They are one of four teams seen as the most likely winners, with Copa America winners Argentina (11/2), defending world champions France (6/1), regular contenders Spain (17/2) and Euro 2020 runners-up England (8/1) all well fancied.
+They are one of five teams seen as the most likely winners, with Copa America winners Argentina (11/2), defending world champions France (6/1), regular contenders Spain (17/2) and Euro 2020 runners-up England (8/1) all well fancied.